 - Inclusive Language

 Use inclusive language.
-Use non-gendered pronouns and avoid words that have a high testosterone load, such as ninja or beer.
+Use non-gendered pronouns and avoid words that have a high testosterone load, such as ninja.

 - Genuine Interest

 When you speak with a female candidate prove you have checked her background and know about her skills and past professional accomplishments.
 It makes you sound very superficial when you say “so, what was it you do, again?” and even more when you say “wait, so you are not actually a programmer?”.

 Hire outside of your confort zone.
 Don’t hire just inside of your monthly JS user group.
 A lot of women in tech don’t go to mainstream tech events, but there are other events they go to.
 Look for your local Rails Girls, PyLadies…

 Make products women love to use, and hire amongst your users.
 Contrary to what a lot of men believe, we don’t all love pink and purple, and it usually makes things look like a period tracker.
 If you have women in your team they will tell you.
 It’s about good design, sizes that work for smaller hands and bodies…

 Offer flexible or remote work to accommodate for women’s bodies weirdness.
 I am not talking only maternity leaves.
 I am talking every day flexibility that allows for a healthy work-life integration.
 Yes, we are affected by our periods, pregnancies and kids.
 Last year women in the UK took 17 million days off due to PMS.

 Have female leaders and involve female middle-managers and recruiters in the interviewing process.
 Not only does it showcase your commitment to diversity, it may also help female candidates get comfortable with speaking about certain topics.

 Write and distribute a code of conduct that makes your company a safe and comfortable place for women and everyone else.
 How does your company intervene when things get nasty?
 Set and defend limits.